Distributed Systems

 Lab 3: Raft Protocol

 In this lab you'll implement Raft, a replicated state machine protocol.
-The bonus lab will use your Raft implementation to build a linearizable, replicated key/value server.
+In Lab 4, you will use your Raft implementation to build a linearizable, replicated key/value server.

 This lab has three parts (3A, 3B, 3C) that build on the previous parts.
 The submission deadlines for the three parts are shown above.